Ahri Build Guide by EZ Zythian

 Doran's Ring: I always get atleast 2 Doran's rings, sometimes 3 depending on game.
 The reason being it allows you to more easily clear waves, and gives a ton of roaming power early on into the game since you can push and have the mp5 to sustain through pushing and ganking.
 Also since you don't really build health items on Ahri, this slight early health boost can really help.

-Will of the Ancients: The reason I get Will of the Ancients as my first buy is because spell vamp is so incredible strong when synergized with Essence Theft and Fox-Fire.
-Since Fox-Fire is considered a single-target spell you gain full spell vamp for each charge of the spell, resulting in a very significant amount of health returned.
+Will of the Ancients: OPTIONAL: The reason I get Will of the Ancients is because spell vamp is so incredible strong when synergized with Essence Theft and Fox-Fire.
+I only really purchase this item now against strong harass champions or those who also have a lot of spell vamp (vlad, kat with revolver, etc.) Since Fox-Fire is considered a single-target spell you gain full spell vamp for each charge of the spell, resulting in a very significant amount of health returned.
 This allows you to out-sustain basically any lane by just harassing or farming with Fox-Fire.

 Rabadon's Deathcap: Standard AP choice.
 Pump out the damage.
 Makes you a massive threat in team fights and allows for massive damage on pick-off opportunities throughout the game.

 Rylai's Crystal Scepter: Gives massive kiting potential and even more team fight utility.
 Once again, like Will of the Ancients, Fox-Fire counts as a single-target spell so you get the full slow from Rylai's.
 Overall just a great team utility pickup.

 Void Staff: Typically at this point in the game the other team has picked up MR. Make their gold useless.